ayushimahajan295/Hostel-Management-System/README.md

 # Explanation:
 The Hostel Accommodation Management System is designed to manage student accommodations efficiently.
 It allows students to be added, modifying details, and later removing students from their allocated rooms if necessary.
-The system distinguishes between undergraduate and postgraduate students, keeping track of their names, roll numbers, branches, and the number of beds they have been assigned.
+The system distinguishes between students, keeping track of their names, roll numbers, address and phone number.
 It simplifies the management of hostel accommodations, ensuring efficient allocation and tracking of resources.
 The Hostel Accommodation Management System provides a software solution for managing student accommodations efficiently.
 It includes the following components:<br />
 This C++ program is a basic Hostel Management System.
 It consists of a class hostel that manages room bookings and student records.